-5.2 Masters Degree (SLQF Level 10)
+5.2 Masters Degree by Course Work and Research (SLQF Level 10)

 In addition to Masters Degree with course work (5.1), the Masters Degree (Research) requires a research project.
 The duration of the entire programme shall be 24 months inclusive of 5.1.
 Completion of all the requirements of 5.1 with a GPA of not less than 3.00 is a prerequisite for the Masters Degree (Research).
 The research project for this degree should be conducted on full-time basis, and completed during the second year.
 The research component is allocated 30 credits, totalling 60 credits for the entire programme.
-After successful completion of the research project, the student shall be eligible for the award of the M.Sc. in Environmental Science degree - SLQF Level 10 (Students who do not complete the research project within the stipulated time period shall be awarded the Master of Environmental Science degree - SLQF Level 9).
+After successful completion of the research project, the student shall be eligible for the award of the M.Sc.
+Degree in Environmental Science - SLQF Level 10 (Students who do not complete the research project within the stipulated time period shall be awarded the M.Sc.
+Degree in course work in Environmental Science - SLQF Level 9).